 You might create a policy that if an engineer works on a ticket for 1 hour then, where possible, they MUST escalate the issue to a Vendor Technical Support team.
-I’m always surprised at the number of IT companies who don’t make use of the expert free Technical Support that Vendors offer them on products and solutions, instead preferring to wade through Google or web-based Knowledgebase articles.
+I’m always surprised at the number of IT companies who don’t make use of the expert, free technical support that vendors offer them on products and solutions, instead preferring to wade through Google or online knowledgebase articles.

 Your engineers might push back against these new policies.
 Remember that they love the feeling of fixing an issue on their own.
 They love being the hero.

 Share this article with them.
 Listen to their arguments as to why I’m wrong.